SwapnikKatkoori/sleeper-ff-bot/README.md

 - Thursday:
      - 7pm ET Matchups for the week.
 - Friday:
-     - 12pm ET Scores
+     - 12pm ET Scores (Only does half ppr scores for now)
 - Sunday:
      - 7pm ET Close games.
 - Monday:
-     - 12pm ET Scores
+     - 12pm ET Scores (Only does half ppr scores for now)
      - 3pm ET Miracle Monday!
 Displays the close games with the number of playes remaining for each roster.
 - Tuesday:
      - 11am ET league standing.